awslabs/aws-crt-swift/Documents/MQTT5_Userguide.md

         topicFilter: "hello/world",
         qos: QoS.atLeastOnce)

-    // Wrap the subscribe() within a Task block to not block the current execution context Task {
-        // The async subscribe function takes a SubscribePacket that is sent to the IoT Broker.
-        // The function waits for the IoT Broker to send back a SubackPacket and completes by
-        // returning the SubackPacket.
+    // If you would like to process the SubackPacket returned by the IoT broker, set getAck to true.
+    // If subscribe() is called from a synchronous part of your program, the Task returned from subscribe() should be within a detached task block.
+    Task.detached {
+        if let task client.subscribe(subscribePacket: subscribePacket, getAck: true) {
             do {
-            let subackPacket: SubackPacket = try await client.subscribe(
+                let subackPacket = try await task.value
-                subscribePacket: subscribePacket)
                 // The subackPacket may result in both failed or successful subscriptions.
 It will need to
                 // be inspected to determine the result of the subscription or subscriptions requested. print("Suback Packet received with result: \(subackPacket.reasonCodes[0])")
             } catch {
                 print("Error encountered: \(error)")
             }
         }
+    }

+    // If you do not require the subackPacket, you may omit getAck and it will default to false _ = client.subscribe(subscribePacket: subscribePacket)
 ```

 ### Unsubscribe